 I would like to propose you an walking architectural tour in Cotroceni quarter, in its central part, encompassing the area between St Elefterie Str. and Dr. Lister Str.
-The tour is scheduled to take place this Sunday 21 August 2016, between 11.30h – 13.30h.
+The tour is scheduled to take place this Saturday 3 February 2018, between 11.30h – 13.30h.
 This cultural excursion could be of interest to any of you visiting Romania’s capital as a tourist or on business, looking to understand the character of this metropolis through discovering its peculiar and fascinating old architecture.

 The focus points of the central part of Cotroceni are its two parish churches, the Old St Elefterie, an edifice containing 18th c.
 Brancovan style architecture vestiges, serving now the deaf community, which sits on a former island in the marshes around the Dambovita river, before the quarter started to be developed in the second half of the 19th century, giving us an idea about the local environmental history, and the grand New St Elefterie church, designed by arch.
 Constantin Iotzu in the 1930s, in the Neoromanian style, its Byzantine persuasion variety, in a period of Romanian national triumphalism.
-The residential buildings date mostly from Read more
+The residential buildings date mostly from the Read more